Suwałki Agreement: Evaluations and historiography

 While the Lithuanian side considered the agreement to be an enforceable political treaty, the Polish side considered it to be a minor military agreement, later superseded by a ceasefire agreement between Lithuania and Żeligowski reached on November 29.
 American historian Alfred Erich Senn has argued that it was not a regular political treaty, as it did not require ratification, but the presence of political representatives of both sides indicated that it was not a mere military agreement.
 Lithuanian historian Tomas Balkelis described the agreement as "a purely military agreement that established a new demarcation line."
 Poland and Lithuania also disagreed about the agreement's relation to the Vilnius question, which was not explicitly addressed in the treaty.
 The Lithuanian side considered that the agreement assigned Vilnius to Lithuania, while the Polish side argued that it did not concern Vilnius or other territorial claims.
 Senn has described the agreement as tacitly leaving Vilnius to Lithuania.

 Finally, the Lithuanian side considered the Żeligowski's attack on Vilnius a violation of the Suwałki agreement and as a major argument in international mediation.
-Poland disagreed and protested such interpretation of the document.
-At first Poland claimed that Żeligowski was a rebel who acted without approval from the Polish government.
+Poland disagreed and protested such an interpretation of the document.
+At first, Poland claimed that Żeligowski was a rebel who acted without approval from the Polish government.
 Later Piłsudski's role in the attack was acknowledged, but the Polish side argued that the agreement was not violated, as the attack was held to the east from the demarcation line.
-The League of Nations considered the Polish attack a violation of the agreement, but placed emphasis on resumption of the hostilities and not subsequent territorial changes.
+The League of Nations considered the Polish attack a violation of the agreement, but placed emphasis on the resumption of the hostilities and not subsequent territorial changes.
 Senn said the view that the agreement has not been violated was "specious".
 In his opinion, Piłsudski himself did not seem to share that view, as evidenced by his attempt to pretend that the attacking forces were "rebels".

-In most cases historians tend to summarise the issue by saying that the agreement assigned Vilnius to Lithuania and Polish attack violated it.
+In most cases, historians summarise the issue by saying that the agreement assigned Vilnius to Lithuania and the Polish attack violated it.
 However, Piotr Łossowski argued that such summaries are inadequate and misleading.